arthur-debert/nanodocs/README.txt

 - `--seq`: numerical, roman or letter for ref the file sequence
 - `--style`: nice (Human Readable (human-readable.txt), or file, or full-path

-Save for later:
+Export Bundle:
 ---------------

-Generated a doc good enough to repeat, export the bundle
+Generated a doc good enough to repeat?
+Export the bundle to reuse it later:

-$nanodoc --export-bundle bestdocs.bundle.txt <file-1>...<file-n>
+$ nanodoc --export-bundle bestdocs.bundle.txt <file-1>...<file-n>

+This will run nanodoc as usual, but will also export a bundle file that defines this setup.
+The bundle file contains a list of file paths, one per line, with optional line references.

+To use the bundle file later, simply pass it as an argument to nanodoc:

+$ nanodoc bestdocs.bundle.txt

 Keep it simple
 --------------